 If you're looking for a tutorial on how to get it running, this is a decent one.

-On the other side, Canonical has been trying for years to get into enterprise, without much success.
+On the other side of the equation, Canonical has been trying for years to get into enterprise, without much success.
 The fact of the matter is that Microsoft has a ton of expertise, resources, and entrenched products for enterprise IT, and it would be a huge hassle for large IT departments to suddenly migrate or adopt Ubuntu workstations for employees.
 By partnering with Microsoft, they can get Ubuntu deployed on enterprise workstations without impacting enterprise system administration.
+And since Canonical isn't in the cloud business itself, being a close partner with a major player in that space, who is offering Canonical's products, is a major win for them.

 In short, I think it's actually a pretty brilliant move for both companies.
 I also think it's a huge win for free & open-source software.
 It's an acknowledgement of the value, prevalence, and impact of open source software, and will make FOSS programs accessible to a huge demographic that may never have used them otherwise.